creating2morrow/neveko/docs/man.md

 * verify recipient (.b32.i2p address) and press `send`
 * plain text messages never leave your machine
 * you can click `Refresh` button in the Mailbox to check for new messages
-* messages must be decrypted by clicking `decrypt`
+* messages must be deciphered by clicking `decipher`

 ### fts (failed-to-send)